A humanity under attack

 Denigrating and ridiculing Scottish politics and the independence movement is nothing new.
 For some it’s a life’s hobby.
 Lying and exaggerating – an exaggeration is a lie – is part and parcel of today’s press, working for the status quo to manufacture consent, backed by some of the wealthiest people in the land … who live abroad to avoid tax.

 Many years ago my cousin worked for the Scottish Daily Mail when it was based in Scotland’s capital.
 Back in the day when it was a real newspaper it was a good training ground for apprentice journalists before it became what it is today, proto-fascist, racist, peddling stereotypes, hatred, and chasing vacuous celebrities.

 My cousin went on to be a respected correspondent for the Times and Reuters.

-Eventually he found himself covering Portugal’s retreat from Mozambique, a withdrawal ransacking the country as it left, slashing and burning.
+Eventually he found himself covering Portugal’s retreat from Mozambique, a withdrawal ransacking the country as it left, slashing, burning.
 As I write, years after that struggle, the country still very poor, gold has been found giving some hope of limited prosperity.
 But that’s another story.
 Mozambique is independent again and proud to be so.